OpenLiberty/ci.gradle/docs/installLiberty.md

 The task can download the WebSphere Liberty runtime archive in three ways:
 * from a specified location using `runtimeUrl`
 * from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/) based on a version and a runtime type
-* from the [Central repository](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/index.yml) using the `libertyRuntime` dependencies configuration.
+* from [The Central Repository](http://search.maven.org/) using the `libertyRuntime` dependencies configuration.

 When installing Liberty from a JAR file, the Liberty license code is needed to install the runtime.
-When you are installing Liberty from the Liberty repository, you can see the versions of Liberty available to install and find the link to their license using the index.yml file.
+When you are installing Liberty from the Liberty repository, you can see the versions of Liberty available to install and find the link to their license using the [index.yml](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/index.yml) file.
 After opening the license, look for the `D/N: <license code>` line.
 Otherwise, download the runtime archive and execute `java -jar wlp*runtime.jar --viewLicenseInfo` command and look for the `D/N: <license code>` line.

 Note: Use the libertyRuntime dependency to install Liberty from The Central Repository.
 Use the install block to install from the Liberty repository or from a local file.
 If both configurations are specified, the libertyRuntime dependency takes precedence.